Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/06-semantic-markup/page-02.md

 <div class="divider-heading"></div>

-Just like bold, another very common semantic alteration is the use of _italicized text_.
-Text can be marked up as italicized with the use of the **italic element**, `<i>...</i>`.
+Just like bold, another widespread semantic alteration is the use of _italicized text_.
+Text can be marked up as italicized by using the **italic element**, `<i>...</i>`.

-As with bold/strong, italicized text does not necessarily imply semantically different meaning.
+As with bold/strong, the italicized text does not necessarily imply a semantically different meaning.
 Instead, you are encouraged to use the _"emphasis"_ element instead ( `<em>...</em>` ).
 The **emphasis** element indicates subtle changes in the meaning of a sentence.
-By default the browser will show these elements in italic.
+By default, the browser will show these elements in italic.

 <div class="code-heading">